ibm-cloud-docs/CDN/api.md

 # CDN API Reference

-The {{site.data.keyword.BluSoftlayer_notm}} Application Programming Interface (commonly called the SLAPI), provided by IBM Cloud, is the development interface that gives developers and system administrators direct interaction with the {{site.data.keyword.BluSoftlayer_notm}} backend system.
+The {{site.data.keyword.BluSoftlayer_notm}} Application Programming Interface (commonly called the SLAPI), provided by {{site.data.keyword.cloud}}, is the development interface that gives developers and system administrators direct interaction with the {{site.data.keyword.BluSoftlayer_notm}} backend system.

 The SLAPI implements many of the features in the Customer Portal: if an interaction is possible in the Customer Portal, it also can be accomplished in the SLAPI.
 Because you can interact with all portions of the {{site.data.keyword.BluSoftlayer_notm}} environment programmatically, within the SLAPI, you can use the API to automate tasks.